Citadel-DAO/citadel-docs/partnership/abracadabra.money/borrow.md

 4. To use a lower gas fee, click on "Update price".
 Then click "ADD COLLATERAL AND BORROW" and sign the transaction to open a leverage position.

-5. Unlike a normal borrow, you will not get any MIM tokens in your wallet from this transaction because they are swapped for more wsOHM in the background.
+5. Unlike a normal borrow, you will not get any MIM tokens in your wallet from this transaction because they are swapped for more wsCTDL in the background.

 {% hint style="danger" %}
 You can add more collateral before the collateral price reaches the liquidation price.
 When you use leverage, you will forfeit all your collateral if you get liquidated.